-A 501(c)(3) nonprofit organization, OKRA works to support recycling efforts.
+A 501(c)(3) nonprofit organization (status pending), OKRA works to support recycling efforts.
 We provide a forum for networking, encourage local end-markets, and work to create a unified voice for Oklahoma Recyclers.
 We have strong partnerships with the state DEQ, Keep Oklahoma Beautiful, The Metropolitan Environmental Trust and EPA.

 Oklahoma Recycling Conference